CS

 Feature Showdown

-The Chery Tiggo 7 Super Hybrid features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the MG HS gets a 10.3-inch display.
+The Chery Tiggo 7 Super Hybrid features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the MG HS gets a 10.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Chery Tiggo 7 Super Hybrid stands out with wireless Apple CarPlay/Android Auto that you will not find on the MG HS.
 The MG HS counters with Apple CarPlay, panoramic roof and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.